Woolfords, Auchengray and Tarbrax Improvement Foundation (WAT IF?)

 Delivers Services

-WAT IF? publish a bi-monthly newsletter which includes local news (including a farming diary), a community diary and key developments with projects.
+WAT IF? publish a quarterly newsletter called Community Matters which includes local news, a community diary and updates on key projects.

 Develops/Manages Services